chromium/chromium/docs/speed/benchmark/harnesses/desktop_ui.md

 * Search user input time
 * Frame time when scrolling

-in different stories representing different scenarios
+in different stories representing different scenarios such as
 * tab_search:top10:2020 - Test CUJs with 10 open tabs, after all tabs are loaded
 * tab_search:top50:2020 - Test CUJs with 50 open tabs, after all tabs are loaded
 * tab_search:top100:2020 - Test CUJs with 100 open tabs, after all tabs are loaded